 Amplifying the Music Library's circulating, periodical, and reference collections are the Special Collections of rare editions, single manuscripts, and archival collections, as well as the American Musical Theatre Collection, the Historical Sound Recordings Collection, and the Oral History of American Music.
 The special collections include 11,600 microforms of manuscripts, scores, books, dissertations, library catalogs, manuscripts, periodicals, and scores; 45,000 pieces of sheet music; 95,000 photographs; 4,000 linear feet of archival materials; 560 individual music manuscripts not forming a portion of a larger collection; more than 160,000 historic sound recordings; and thousands of audio and video interviews.

 ML 1-4 are in the basement, ML 100-115 are on the main level, ML 101M-108M are on the mezzanine level.

 - Circulating books and scores - basement

-- Course reserves - next to Circulation Desk (recordings on reserve are shelved behind the circulation desk)
+- Course reserves - behind Circulation Desk

 - Historical Sound Recordings reference collection - basement (beyond the LC class B-L, N-Z regular and + sections)

-- New books shelf - next to Circulation Desk
+- New books shelf - Circulation Desk

 - current periodicals - first floor on display shelves